carbocation/genomisc/cmd/ukbb2disease/README.md

 `GOOS=linux go build -o ukbb2disease.linux *.go`

 # Database dependencies
-This requires the materialized tables (defined in the SQL files in this directory) to exist in tables with the same name as their filename (except the suffix).
+This requires the materialized tables (defined in the SQL files in the `ukbb2csv` directory) to exist in tables with the same name as their filename (except the suffix).